“”

 But there's a version of this that has gone sideways.

-When "protecting your peace" becomes a reason to avoid hard conversations, hard work, hard feelings — when the nervous system becomes a permanent excuse rather than something you're actually healing — that's not wellness.
-That's avoidance with a better aesthetic, and wellness influencers have gotten very good at making avoidance look like self-respect.
+When "protecting your peace" becomes a reason to avoid hard conversations, hard work, hard feelings — when the nervous system becomes a permanent excuse rather than something you're actually healing — that's just avoidance.
+And somewhere along the way, avoidance got a really good PR team.

-Grit isn't the enemy of healing.
-Discomfort isn't a nervous system emergency.
-Some things are supposed to be hard (ahem, parenting), and pushing through them is how you find out what you're made of.
+Pushing through hard things isn't the opposite of healing.
+Some things are just supposed to be hard (ahem, parenting), and you don't find out what you're made of by opting out of them.
 The soft era, taken too far, quietly tells women to shrink... just in pastel, with a red light mask on.

 We can regulate our nervous systems and still be in the arena.
 Some of us don't have a choice.